 Using masculine job descriptions

-The job post is critical to attract the right candidates for an open position.
-You labor over the description to create one that reflects the job and the organization.
+The job post is critical in attracting the right candidates for an open position.
+You labor over the description to create one that reflects the job and your organization.
 But your carefully crafted job description could be turning off qualified women.
 Ads that list many traits commonly associated with men are often less appealing to women and result in fewer women applying to these positions.

 Taking application materials at face value

 Words are not only powerful when you explain a position; they also influence the way you perceive the qualifications of job seekers.
 As candidates submit their resumes and other application materials, evaluating their skills and experience is more complex than reading a piece of paper.
-Men and women represent their skills differently; if you’re not reading between the lines, you could eliminate women in favor of equally qualified men.
+Men and women represent their skills differently; if you’re not reading between the lines, you could eliminate women in favor of equally or less qualified men.

 While men tend to overstate their abilities and exaggerate their skills, women are more likely to understate their skills and achievements.
-Based on application materials, a male candidate may seem more qualified than a female candidate, when in reality, the woman is equally or more qualified for the job.
-Don’t just rely on what job seekers tell you.
-Follow up with references and consider using objective skills-based evaluations and assessments to better identify skilled candidates.
+Based on application materials, a male candidate may seem more qualified than a female candidate who is equally or more qualified.
+Don’t just rely on what job seekers tell you about themselves: Follow up with references, and consider using objective skills-based evaluations and assessments to identify skilled candidates.

 Making appearance-based decisions